A Cinderella Story

 A Cinderella Story is a 2004 American teen romantic comedy film directed by Mark Rosman, written by Leigh Dunlap and starring Hilary Duff, Chad Michael Murray, Jennifer Coolidge, and Regina King.

 A modernization of the classic Cinderella folklore, the film's plot revolves around two internet pen pals who plan to meet in person at their high school's Halloween dance.

-The film was released on July 16, 2004, and grossed $70.1 million against its $19 million budget.
+The film was released by Warner Bros.
+Pictures on July 16, 2004, and was initially panned by critics, but grossed $70.1 million against its $19 million budget.
 It inspired multiple straight-to-video films.
-Over the years, it has developed into a cult classic.
+Over the years, the film has developed into a cult classic.

 Plot

 Samantha "Sam" Montgomery is raised by her widowed father Hal, who runs a diner in the San Fernando Valley.
-He marries the vain and greedy Fiona, who has twin daughters, Brianna and Gabriella.
-When Sam is nine years old, Hal dies in the 1994 Northridge earthquake apparently without leaving a will, leading Fiona to inherit everything.
+He marries the vain and greedy Fiona, who has two daughters, Brianna and Gabriella.
+When Sam is nine, Hal dies in the 1994 Northridge earthquake, supposedly without a will, so Fiona inherits everything.

-Eight years later, 17-year-old Sam is bullied by her stepfamily, while the community faces a drought.
-She and her best friend and aspiring actor Carter Farrell are tormented by the popular clique at school, led by head cheerleader and mean girl Shelby Cummings.
+Eight years later, 17-year-old Sam still lives with her stepfamily and there is a drought.
+She and her best friend, aspiring actor Carter Farrell, are tormented by the popular clique at school, led by head cheerleader Shelby Cummings.

-Forced to work at the diner to save money to attend Princeton University, Sam is looked after by longtime manager Rhonda and confides in her online pen pal "Nomad", who shares her dream to attend Princeton to become a writer.
-Unbeknownst to Sam, "Nomad" is Austin Ames, the popular but unhappy school quarterback and Shelby's boyfriend, whose father Andy expects him to attend USC.
+Forced to work at the diner to save money to attend Princeton University, Sam is looked after by longtime manager Rhonda.
+Sam confides in her online pen pal "Nomad", another student at her school who also aspires to attend Princeton to become a writer.
+Unbeknownst to Sam, "Nomad" is Austin Ames, the popular but unhappy school quarterback and Shelby's trophy boyfriend, whose father Andy expects to attend USC.

-Sam agrees to meet "Nomad" at the school Halloween dance and Austin breaks up with Shelby, although she is in denial.
+Sam agrees to meet "Nomad" at the school Halloween dance.
+Austin has broken up with Shelby, although she is in denial.
 Fiona refuses to give Sam the night off to attend the dance, but Rhonda and Carter intervene.
-Rhonda gives her a mask and her old wedding dress to wear as "Cinderella".
+Rhonda gives her a mask and a saved wedding dress to wear as "Cinderella".
 Dressed as "Prince Charming", Austin reveals to Sam that he is "Nomad" but does not recognize her under her mask, and they share a romantic dance.

-A masked Carter makes out with Shelby after defending her from the unwanted advances of Austin's friend, but has to hurry Sam back to the diner before Fiona returns at midnight.
-As they leave, Sam drops her cell phone, which Austin finds, as he and the missing Cinderella are crowned homecoming prince and princess.
-The diner staff stalls Fiona and her daughters, and Sam arrives just in time.
+A masked Carter makes out with Shelby after defending her from the unwanted advances of Austin's friend, but has to hurry Sam back to the diner before midnight.
+As they leave, Sam drops her cell phone, which Austin finds.
+The diner workers stall Fiona and her daughters, allowing Sam to sneak in.

-The next day, Austin covers the school in flyers, hoping to identify the mysterious Cinderella, and Carter is cruelly rejected by Shelby.
+The next day, Austin covers the school in flyers, seeking the mysterious Cinderella's identity, and Shelby cruelly rejects Carter.
 Austin's friends line up a crowd of girls claiming to be Cinderella, without success.
-He is accepted to Princeton but unable to tell his father and visits the diner, where Sam tries to reveal herself.
+Austin is accepted to Princeton but cannot tell his father, and visits the diner, where Sam almost reveals herself.